cxalem/airdrop-claim-template/README.md

 ---

+**Need help?** Check the error messages carefully - they often contain the exact solution!
+If you're stuck, the most common issues are covered in the troubleshooting section above.

-Built with ❤️ using Next.js, TypeScript, and Solana
+Built with ❤️ using Next.js, TypeScript, Anchor, and Solana